iambrc/AutoHomePlan/README.md

 ## Assets
 3D assets are from [Free3D](https://free3d.com/).

+**The visualization of 3D assets has not yet been implemented.
+We use a rectangular prism to represent the bounding box of the object.**

 ## Other Information
 TODO

 ## Acknowledgement
-The framework of this project partially references [2024 Computer Graphics course assignment](https://github.com/USTC-CG/USTC_CG_24).
+The framework of this project partially references [2024 Computer Graphics course assignment](https://github.com/USTC-CG/USTC_CG_24) and [Learn OpenGL](https://learnopengl-cn.github.io/intro/).